 The Kamakura Hanko Difference

 A craftsman with a national skill qualification will carefully engrave your Hanko seal.
 Kamakura Hanko offers a truly unique service.
-All production processes are handled inhouse, including character entry, rough engraving, finishing, stamping and certificate creation.
-What’s more, all seal stocks are blessed at one of Kamakura's most important shrines to ensure its new owner is endowed with good fortune.
-For an extra good luck boost, your name can be stylized to create an auspicious design – said to improve your chances in love, business, and other areas in life.
-Regardless of whether you believe in gaining luck like this, a handcrafted hanko is an excellent way to give a good impression to others.
+All production processes are handled in-house, including character entry, rough engraving, finishing, stamping and certificate creation.
+All seal stocks are blessed at one of Kamakura's most important shrines to ensure its new owner is endowed with good fortune.
+Your name can also be stylized to create an auspicious design – said to improve chances in love, business, and other areas in life.

 What Is a Hanko, Anyway?